NaimaHasan/espresso/README.md

 ## Espresso: Coffee Ingredient Management and Recipe Discovery

-This Python application empowers you to manage your coffee ingredients and discover recipes based on what you have available.
+A Python CLI application to discover coffee recipes based on what ingredients you have available.

 ### Features

-* **Inventory Management:**
+* **Ingredient Management:**
-  * Add, remove, and clear ingredients from your inventory.
+  * Add, remove, and clear ingredients.
   * Keep track of your coffee supplies.
 * **Recipe Exploration:**
   * List all available coffee recipes.